Japanese pagoda

 Of the Japanese pagoda's many forms, some are built in wood and are collectively known as mokutō (木塔, lit. wood pagoda), but most are carved out of stone (sekitō (石塔, lit. stone pagoda).
 Wood pagodas are large buildings with either two stories (like the Tahō pagoda (多宝塔, tahōtō), see photo below) or an odd number of stories.
-Extant wood pagodas with more than two storeys have almost always either three stories (and are therefore called sanjū-no-tō (三重塔, lit. three-storeyed pagoda)) or five (and are called gojū-no-tō (五重塔, lit. five-storeyed pagoda).
+Extant wood pagodas with more than two stories have almost always either three stories (and are therefore called sanjū-no-tō (三重塔, lit. three-storeyed pagoda)) or five (and are called gojū-no-tō (五重塔, lit. five-storeyed pagoda).
 Stone pagodas are nearly always small, usually well below 3 metres, and as a rule offer no usable space.
 If they have more than one storey, pagodas are called tasōtō (多層塔, lit. multi-storied pagoda) or tajūtō (多重塔, lit. multi-storied pagoda).

 A pagoda's size is measured in ken, where a ken is the interval between two pillars of a traditional-style building.
 A tahōtō for example can be either 5x5 ken or 3x3 ken.
 The word is usually translated in English as "bay" and is better understood as an indication of proportions than as a unit of measurement.

 History

 The stupa was originally a simple mound containing the Buddha's ashes which in time became more elaborate, while its finial grew proportionally larger.
-After reaching China, the stupa met the Chinese watchtower and evolved into the pagoda, a tower with an odd number of storeys.
+After reaching China, the stupa met the Chinese watchtower and evolved into the pagoda, a tower with an odd number of stories.
 Its use then spread to Korea and, from there, to Japan.
 Following its arrival in Japan together with Buddhism in the 6th century, the pagoda became one of the focal points of the early Japanese garan.
 In Japan it evolved in shape, size and function, finally losing its original role as a reliquary.
 It also became extremely common, while on the Asian continent it is rare.

 With the birth of new sects in later centuries, the pagoda lost importance and was consequently relegated to the margins of the garan.
 Temples of the Jōdo sects rarely have a pagoda.
 During the Kamakura period the Zen sect arrived in Japan and their temples do not normally include a pagoda.

 Pagodas originally were reliquaries and did not contain sacred images, but in Japan many, for example Hōryū-ji's five-storied pagoda, enshrine statues of various deities.
 To allow the opening of a room at the ground floor and therefore create some usable space, the pagoda's central shaft, which originally reached the ground, was shortened to the upper stories, where it rested on supporting beams.
 In that room are enshrined statues of the temple's main objects of worship.
 Inside Shingon pagodas there can be paintings of deities called Shingon Hasso (真言八祖); on the ceiling and on the central shaft there can be decorations and paintings.